Serena Williams -- dressed for success

 2021 - Salute to Flo Jo

--- At Melbourne Park, the American wore a brightly-coloured red, pink and black one-piece outfit with just the right leg covered.#photo9
+-- At Melbourne Park, the American wore a brightly-coloured red, pink and black one-piece outfit with just the right leg covered.#photo8

 It was, she said, a tribute to late US sprinter Florence Griffith Joyner.